Kaelus/Rocky/README.md

 To remove Rocky Block Device module from the kernel,
 $ sudo modprobe -r nbd

 [To Test]
 $ sudo mkfs.ext4 /dev/nbd0
 $ sudo mount /dev/nbd0 /tmp
 $ ls
 $ sudo umount /tmp

+[To Run multiple Rocky instances on a single host]
+In the directory 'conf', there is an example rocky.conf configuration file.
+Use it at your discretion after setting port and lcvdName accordingly.
+Those configuration parameters should be assigned with a unique value for each rocky instance.

+For example, suppose port=10810 and lcvdName=testing2.
+Also, say /dev/nbd1 is the Rocky device driver instance to use.

+First, run the rocky instance with the correct configuration file path name.
+(e.g. run/rocky.conf).
+$ java -jar `pwd`/build/libs/rocky-code-all-1.0.jar rocky.ctrl.RockyController run/rocky.conf

+Then, run nbd-client for the second rocky instance with correct parameters.
+$ sudo nbd-client -N testing2 localhost 10810 /dev/nbd1